Is Flexible Working The Key To A Happy Work/Life Balance?

 Attempting to squirrel out a flexible job that doesn’t pay peanuts and is one you might actually want to do is nigh on impossible through many of the usual job boards.

 Fortunately, there are a growing number of websites that cater specifically to either flexible working or parents looking to get back into work after a long break.
-Here are some of our favourite tailored job boards and flexible recruiters:

 Started by a mum looking for flexible working arrangements, catering to a broad range of job types and seniorities.